Touched by an Angell

 This particular holster is at once well-known, and obscure.
 If one is a real gunleather aficionado one has seen at least the images.
 And for the longest time even we so-called 'experts' thought this holster was a Seventrees.
 Styling, made in a single piece, for the M39?
 Of course it's one of Paris'.

 Except it's not his; it's an Angell.
 Robert Angell was a hop, skip and a jump from Seventrees in NYC and at the very same time: late 1960s and early 1970s.
-In one missive from Paris' publicist Mason Williams, Mason said about a design 'just copy the Angell' although of another style that so far, we're unfamiliar with.
+In one missive from Paris' publicist Mason Williams, Mason said about a design 'just copy the Angell' in seeking to perfect what we know today as a Donihoo holster:

 Ah yes; here is the reference (above) and the holster that Mason is complaining about (below).
 Paris ignored him and his advice and Paris' holster description reads very much like Steve King's rebuttal letter to Williams:

 It's the design best know to us today, as the Donihoo holster (see another post here about Jack Donihoo).
-Again, I've not ever seen an Angell in print or otherwise, in the Donihoo vein but Jack was definitely playing Johnny Appleseed with his design to all the makers of the 1960s.
-Why not Angell, too.
+Again, I've not ever seen the Angell itself but Jack was definitely playing Johnny Appleseed with his design to all the makers of the 1960s.
+Why not Angell, too?

 Angell's holster is a clever effort at a 'retention holster' using the mechanics of the leatherwork vs. separate springs and clip devices.
 The 'stopper' that enters the trigger guard looks quite like a 'foot' for the base of a case, leather or otherwise.